Metropolitan Atlanta Rapid Transit Authority: Paratransit

-In compliance with the Americans with Disabilities Act (ADA), MARTA provides the Mobility paratransit service for those persons defined as disabled by the ADA.
-MARTA uses 211 special lift-equipped vehicles for this service, and can either deliver passengers to their final destination (curb-to-curb service) or can deliver the passenger to the closest accessible bus stop or rail station (feeder service).
-Mobility is limited to existing rail and bus routes and cannot extend more than a 0.75 mi radius from any existing route.
-Mobility service is only provided during the hours of the fixed route servicing the area.
-An application for acceptance into the Mobility service is required; reservations are required for each trip.
-In fiscal year 2006, MARTA provided 289,258 Mobility trips.
+MARTA provides the Mobility paratransit service in compliance with the Americans with Disabilities Act (ADA), and can either deliver passengers to their final destination or the closest accessible bus stop or rail station.
+MARTA Mobility serves areas within a 0.75 mi radius of existing rail and bus routes.
+An application for acceptance into the Mobility service is required and reservations are required for each trip.
+As of fiscal year 2024, MARTA operated 222 Mobility vehicles in maximum service and provided 759,097 trips, according to Federal Transit Administration data.

-The average cost to MARTA for providing a one-way trip for an individual Mobility passenger is US$31.88.
-This is much greater than the US$4.00 fare the Mobility rider is required to pay.
-The Americans with Disabilities Act forbids MARTA from charging a Mobility fare more than twice the normal fixed route fare.

 A 2001 federal civil lawsuit, Martin v.
 Metropolitan Atlanta Rapid Transit Authority, was brought by several disabled riders who alleged MARTA was violating the ADA by failing to provide: bus schedule and route information in an accessible format, buses with working wheelchair lifts, stop announcements on rail and bus routes, and adequate staff to schedule and provide on-time Mobility service.
 The district court ruled in 2002 that MARTA had violated the ADA and granted the plaintiffs an injunction requiring MARTA to improve service to the disabled.